When universal edge-colored directed graph $C^*$-algebras are exact

 In what follows $(G,\chi)$ will denote a fixed edge-colored directed graph with edge-coloring function $ \chi$.
 Given a directed graph $G = (V,E, r, s)$ we can consider the underlying undirected graph.
 This graph is not a graph in the traditional sense (i.e.\ ordered pairs indicating the presence of an edge between two vertices) since we will allow multiple edges between two vertices.

 We will assume that the undirected graph is connected (i.e there is a path in the undirected graph between any two vertices in the graph).
 Without this assumption we can just consider connected components of the undirected graph and see that the $C^*$-algebra of the edge-colored directed graph is the direct sum of the edge-colored directed graph for each component.
-We say that the edge-colored directed graph is row-finite if for any vertex $v \in V$ and $i \in \mathbb{N}$ the cardinality of $ \{ e: r(e) = v, \chi(e) = i \}$ is finite.